 Reinventing mate selection and parenthood leads to the sort of quandaries that humans regularly get themselves into by their cultural ability to overcome their animal instincts.
 After centuries of worrying that instinctive human fecundity would overrun available natural resources (Malthus and Winch, 1992), the biggest challenge to contemporary socioeconomics has turned out to be rapidly declining birthrates despite unprecedented availability of nutrition ("Global fertility has collapsed, with profound economic consequences" The Economist, June 1, 2023).
-Cultural signals and inventions such as birth control have largely over-ridden instincts as basic as mate selection, mating behavior, pairbonding and child-rearing.
+Cultural signals and inventions such as birth control have largely over-ridden instincts as basic as mate selection, mating behavior, pair-bonding and child-rearing.
 The extended adolescence inherent in secondary and tertiary education appears to be delaying mating and procreation (Neels et al., 2017), even as social and/or environmental effects are shifting puberty to earlier ages (De La Rochebrochard, 1999).
 This seems likely to increase the adverse consequences of residual instincts that are incompatible with modern culture.
-The hormonally driven adolescent behaviors that were supposed to induce separation from parents now start earlier, must be indulged for longer and may have burned out by the age at which separation becomes economically feasible in modern cultures, resulting in Failure to Launch (romantic comedy film from Paramount Pictures, 2006).